Available time structures

 source

-Time profile with a separate time profile for each representative period.
+Time profile with a separate time profile for each scenario.
+This profile cannot be accessed using AbstractRepresentativePeriod or AbstractStrategicPeriod.

 If too few profiles are provided, the last given profile will be repeated.